-In general, conventional loans need a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+In general, conventional mortgage loans need a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing costs (this includes loan principal and interest, private mortgage insurance, hazard insurance, taxes, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing costs (including loan principal and interest, private mortgage insurance, hazard insurance, taxes, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, car payments, child support, and the like.
+The second number is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt.
+Recurring debt includes payments on credit cards, auto/boat payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are just guidelines.
-We will be happy to pre-qualify you to determine how much you can afford.
+Remember these are just guidelines.
+We will be thrilled to go over pre-qualification to determine how much you can afford.